 Retailers must put much care into deciding the implementation of dynamic pricing.
 Hasty implementation will risk the loss of customer loyalty.

-1. Data quality impacts business intelligence
+1. Data quality impacts retail business intelligence solutions

 An estimated $15 million is lost annually per company due to insufficient data.
 This prompts the need for better accuracy and data quality even as BI evolves. – Gartner